AdrianKoszpek/lunarmc/README.md

 A Minecraft Minigame server network made by me, from 2017-2020.
 Coded in Skript/Java Hybrid, Python, PHP.
-The project has been abandoned and left unfinished.
-(MC 1.8-1.15)
+The project has been stopped.
+(MC 1.8-1.15) The server has had concurrent players and received revenue over the years.
+This project taught me important teamwork and communication skills as well as leadership skills on how to manage a business.

 ## Youtube Video: https://www.youtube.com/watch?v=y6Q16lrtDFc (2018 older version)

 Experimental App: